heartcode/fontier-chrome/README.md

 ##Compatibility
 **Fontier** is compatible with Chrome 16.0.912 and later versions

-##Bugs
+##Issues
 There is a bug in the native Chrome font size settings.
-After the font size is changed in **Fontier**, the user can't change the font size using the Chrome settings for some reason (Blinking issue).
+After the font size is changed in **Fontier**, the user can't change the font size using the Chrome settings for some reason ([issue 1](https://github.com/heartcode/fontier-chrome/issues/1)).
 Hopefully in forthcoming versions of Chrome this bug (which I believe is with the experimental API) will be eliminated.

 If you experience any issues, please let me know using the [Github issues page](https://github.com/heartcode/fontier-chrome/issues).